webwriter-app/webwriter/@webwriter/website/src/content/docs/widgetquality.md

 8. **Aesthetic and minimalist design**: Interfaces should not contain information that is irrelevant or rarely needed.
 Every extra unit of information in an interface competes with the relevant units of information and diminishes their relative visibility.
 9. **Help users recognize, diagnose, and recover from errors**: Error messages should be expressed in plain language (no error codes), precisely indicate the problem, and constructively suggest a solution.
 10. **Help and documentation**: It’s best if the system doesn’t need any additional explanation.
 However, it may be necessary to provide documentation to help users understand how to complete their tasks.

-## Value
-*Work in Progress*:
-- Usefulness for education as evaluated by experts